The Ultimate In Birding Tours

 Vietnam: Day 13 After some final birding in the Mount Ngoc Linh area, we will drive to Lang Co near Da Nang for an overnight stay.

-Vietnam: Day 14 Overlooking the South China Sea, the resort grounds are good for birds and early morning we will look for Light-vented Bulbul, Daurian Redstart, Mandarin (or Chinese) Blackbird, Masked Laughingthrush, Brown-throated Sunbird and Grey-capped Greenfinch.
+Vietnam: Day 14 Overlooking the South China Sea, the resort grounds are good for birds and early morning we will look for Light-vented Bulbul, Daurian Redstart, Chinese (or Mandarin) Blackbird, Masked Laughingthrush, Brown-throated Sunbird and Grey-capped Greenfinch.

 After breakfast, we will drive to Bach Ma National Park for an overnight stay.